-To get to the waterfall just follow the river instead of hiking up on the hill again.
-It is well worth the detour just to see the beauty of Djúpagil canyon.
+To reach the waterfall just follow the river instead of hiking up on the hill again.
+It is well worth the detour just to see the beauty of the Djúpagil canyon.
 We tried bathing in the river just before we reached the waterfall, but it had become a bit too cold.

 My husband bathed in a small waterfall in the cold river anyway, but I was so relaxed after my 1-hour-soak at the perfect temperature, that I didn't want to go in again.

 Also by that time I had totally dried off and taken off my bathing suit.
 It is a bit of a hassle taking off one's wet bathing suit wrapped in a towel with people watching.
 But by now, so far down the river, we were completely alone.

 As we were admiring the view of Djúpagil canyon, we were talking about how it would be faster to hike through Djúpagil canyon instead of up the hills, but then we saw that the canyon is impassable at the point of the waterfall.